Lauren Parker

+She has won multiple World Triathlon Championships in Women's PTWC.

 Personal life

 Parker was born on 15 December 1988 in Belmont, New South Wales.
 She lives in Newcastle, New South Wales.
-In 2022, Parker launched a scathing attack on Triathlon Australia staff claiming they were responsible for her not winning the gold medal at the Tokyo Paralympics.
-Triathlon Australia have denied this stating "Ms Parker has received maximum financial and personal support and approved of the race day processes for her race in Tokyo".

 Paratriathlon

 Before having to transition to paratriathlon as a result of a serious training accident in April 2017, Parker was a successful triathlete.
 She took up triathlon at the age of 18 after being a successful junior swimmer.
 At the 2015 Ironman World Championship in Kona she finished second in the Women's 25–29 Age Group.

 The training accident left Parker with a punctured lung, broken ribs, shoulder blade and pelvis, and damaged spinal cord.
 She spent six months in hospital and spinal rehabilitation unit.
 She turned to paratriathlon and competes in the PTWC-class for wheelchair athletes.
 After three months training, she won the bronze medal at the 2018 Commonwealth Games, Gold Coast, Queensland.

-At the 2020 Summer Paralympics Parker fished second and won the Silver medal with a time of 1:06.26.
+At the 2020 Summer Paralympics, Parker finished second and won the silver medal with a time of 1:06.26.
 She was just 0.01 of a second behind the Gold medal winner Kendall Gretsch of the United States.

 Major PTWC-class international paratriathlon results: